-- Immediately the summer rains come, the animals start having babies so this is a time when you will start to see lots of young animals.
+- Immediately after the summer rains come, the animals start having babies so this is a time when you will start to see lots of young animals.
 The bush bursts into colour and of course the summer months are much better for birding with migratory birds arriving to boost the resident species.

 BUT please don’t expect to see 100 elephants drinking from the river!

 If you are coming to Africa mainly for a safari, consider travelling at a different time – unless you are a keen birder.
 If you are coming for both general touring and a safari, then consider South Africa.
-The fenced national parks of the Kruger and Madikwe and private game reserves Sabi Sands , Timbavati and Eastern Cape are not as noticeably affected as the unfenced reserves of Botswana, Zambia and Zimbabwe.
+The fenced national parks of the Kruger and Madikwe and private game reserves in Sabi Sands , Timbavati and Eastern Cape are not as noticeably affected as the unfenced reserves of Botswana, Zambia and Zimbabwe.